ElementsProject/lightning/doc/lightning-reckless.1.md

 NOTES
 -----

-Reckless currently supports python and javascript plugins.
+Reckless currently supports python, rust, and javascript plugins.

 Running the first time will prompt the user that their lightningd's bitcoin config will be appended (or created) to inherit the reckless